puetzp/nagios-range/README.md

 # nagios-range

-This is a very small Rust library that simply parses a Nagios range as defined in the Nagios development guidelines [https://nagios-plugins.org/doc/guidelines.html#THRESHOLDFORMAT].
+This is a very small Rust library that simply parses a Nagios range as defined in the [Nagios development guidelines](https://nagios-plugins.org/doc/guidelines.html#THRESHOLDFORMAT).

 ## Example